How do I get a job in hospitality, leisure and tourism?

 What skills and qualifications do I need?

 You don’t necessarily need a degree, but gaining a relevant qualification in hospitality, leisure and tourism will prove your commitment to recruiters and might enable you to start off on a higher rung of the career ladder.
-Qualifications range from foundation degrees and national diplomas to undergraduate and masters degrees.
-Alternatively, a modern apprenticeship offers on-the-job training towards a vocational qualification.
+Qualifications range from foundation degrees and national diplomas to undergraduate and masters degrees, with modern apprenticeships aimed at non-graduates offering on-the-job training towards a vocational qualification.
 It is also possible to gain chartered status through the relevant professional bodies.

 Employers in hospitality, leisure and tourism will also be looking for an array of ‘soft’ skills, including: